Eximee Case Management

 This module integrates data from EximeeBPMS processes, data models, and external applications, creating a central place for managing business cases.

-## Role and architecture of the module
+## Module role and architecture

 ### **General description**

-### **Module goals**
+### **Module objectives**

 * Consolidation of case and task data from multiple sources.